Found us from search engine?

 These links are the ones that you have the most control on your website.
 For example, here’s an internal link that will guide you to read the 9 benefits of internal linking our team has written.

 So whenever you update or make any changes to your website, you should always check your internal links and make sure that the links are working.

-The external links refer to the links that are pointing to another website where we usually use as a reference.
-For example, I am referring to Neil Patel’s blog post on how he used a case study to grow his sales by 185%, and I’m linking it here.
+For example, I am referring to Neil Patel’s blog post on how he used a case study to grow his sales by 185%, and I’m linking to it here.
 This will be an external link because it is linking to another website.

-However, the thing about external links is that you need to spend more time on checking the external links because you wouldn’t know when will the link changes as we are not in control.
-So you’d have to check it from time to time to see if the link is still working or not.
+However, the thing about external links is that you need to spend more time checking them because you wouldn’t know when will the link changes as we are not in control.
+So you’d have to check it from time to time to see if the link is still working.Yes, manually…

 KISSmetrics has done a calculation about this and it has proven that 44% of users will tell the others when they have a bad online experience.

 After all, you wouldn’t want to waste your time and effort building your website, just to end up having unhappy visitors, right?